 What's the difference between de and het?

 In Dutch, however, there are two definite articles – de and het.
+Both mean "the".

 For example, het meisje ("the girl") but de kat ("the cat").

 The reason that two definite articles exist is because Dutch, like many languages, has something called grammatical gender.
-This means nouns are assigned a "gender" — either masculine/feminine (de) or neuter/common (het).
-This has very little to do with our everyday concept of "gender", it's merely a linguistic feature.
+This means nouns are assigned a "gender" – either masculine/feminine (de) or neuter/common (het).
+This has very little to do with our everyday concept of "gender", it's simply a linguistic feature.

 You don't need to concern yourself too much with the details, but you do need to know that all nouns in Dutch are assigned either de or het.